PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-10 04:34:51
+Last updated: 2024-04-10 04:35:24
-Random Quote: Our country is vulnerable.
-We need new heroes. - Bucky Barnes
+Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo